datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 Working collaboratively with large and distributed datasets poses particular challenges for FAIR data access, browsing, and usage:

-- the adminstrative burden of keeping track of different versions of the data, who contributed what, where/how to gain access, and representing this information centrally and accessibly can be significant
+- the administrative burden of keeping track of different versions of the data, who contributed what, where/how to gain access, and representing this information centrally and accessibly can be significant
 - data privacy regulations might restrict data from being shared or accessed across multi-national sites
 - costs of centrally maintained infrastructure for data hosting and web-portal type browsing could be prohibitive